Frequently Asked Questions

 We require your bank account details.
 It can be in the form of a letter from the bank or taken from a bank statement.
 We require the account name, sort code and account number.
 This is the only information we require.
 We never ask suppliers for financial transaction information as part of the supplier set up process.

-Am I expected to pay the London Living Wage (LLW) to my employees?
+Am I expected to pay the UK and/or London Living Wage to my employees?

 Ensuring employees are paid a fair living wage is a priority of the Council.
-We encourage all suppliers to pay the LLW.
+We encourage all suppliers to pay the London Living Wage as appropriate.

 Does the Council operate an approved list of providers?